 What's going on in the security and privacy world?
-Check out February's Security Snippets newsletter.
+Check out March's Security Snippets newsletter.

 Here's Hackers and Headlines, the presentation from ISPO's Data Privacy Day Lunch & Learn.
 Let us know what you think and what other topics you'd like to learn about!
 Send email to email@example.com.

 Medical ID Theft is a growing problem.
 Check out First Aid for Medical ID Theft, a set of consumer tips written by the California Attorney General's Office.
 Help your health care provider protect your information by giving them this guide.

 Just a reminder -- with tax season comes tax scams.
 What was true last year is still true today.
 Be careful out there and file your taxes early!

 Before you buy your teen a new tablet or smartphone, read this free eBook, One Parent to Another: Managing Technology and Your Teen.

 City of Phoenix Wins "Best of the Web" Again